openstack-archive/python-tempestconf/doc/source/user/usage.rst

   * use ``clouds.yaml`` file and take advantage of ``os-client-config`` support and use a named cloud, see `Examples of usage with a named cloud`_

-If a user doesn't use ``--create``, no resources, which requires admin credentials, are created.
+If a user doesn't use ``--create``, no resources, which require admin credentials, are created.
 See `Resources`_ section.